jbiatek/BSGRulebook/rulebook.md

 When these icons appear on a Crisis card, do the following:

 - Activate raiders: [Each Cylon raider is activated once](#activating-a-raider).
-The current player chooses the order of space areas.
+Resolve one space area at a time, with the current player choosing the order of space areas.
 If there are no raiders on the board, each basestar launches two new raiders.
 If there are no raiders and no basestars on the board, <span class="cylonfleet">place a raider on the Cylon Fleet board as specified below</span><span class="nocylonfleet">nothing happens</span>.
 - Launch raiders: Each basestar launches 3 raiders.
 If there are no basestars, <span class="cylonfleet">place a basestar on the Cylon Fleet board as specified below</span><span class="nocylonfleet">nothing happens</span>.
 - Activate heavy raiders and Centurions: Follow [the procedure for activating heavy raiders and Centurions](#activating-heavy-raiders-and-centurions).
 If there are no basestars, centurions, or heavy raiders, <span class="cylonfleet">place a heavy raider on the Cylon Fleet board as specified below</span><span class="nocylonfleet">nothing happens</span>.
 - Activate basestars: Each basestar [attacks Galactica](#combat-ship-attack-table).
 If there are no basestars, <span class="cylonfleet">place a basestar on the Cylon Fleet board as specified below</span><span class="nocylonfleet">nothing happens</span>.